 Cleon also has experience of international arbitration, most recently advising in relation to a US$130m claim for breaches of a Shareholders and Noteholders Agreement in the Hong Kong International Arbitration Centre under UNCITRAL rules.

 In 2014, Cleon worked in-house with the Enforcement and Financial Crime Division of the Financial Conduct Authority, concentrating on consumer credit issues.
 He advised the FCA on the interpretation and application of their statutory powers and considered the legal dimension of applications for authorisation.
+Cleon has extensive knowledge of the statutory and regulatory regime and can advise on all aspects of compliance, authorisation, supervision and enforcement.
+He has made written and oral representations and appeared before both the RDC and the RTC.

 Recent notable work includes: